fan-ziqi/robot_lab/README.md

 <summary>Setup as Omniverse Extension (Optional, click to expand)</summary>

-We provide an example UI extension that will load upon enabling your extension defined in `exts/robot_lab/robot_lab/ui_extension_example.py`.
-For more information on UI extensions, enable and check out the source code of the `omni.isaac.ui_template` extension and refer to the introduction on [Isaac Sim Workflows 1.2.3.
-GUI](https://docs.omniverse.nvidia.com/isaacsim/latest/introductory_tutorials/tutorial_intro_workflows.html#gui).
+We provide an example UI extension that will load upon enabling your extension defined in `source/robot_lab/robot_lab/ui_extension_example.py`.

 To enable your extension, follow these steps:

 1. **Add the search path of your repository** to the extension manager:
     - Navigate to the extension manager using `Window` -> `Extensions`.
     - Click on the **Hamburger Icon** (☰), then go to `Settings`.
-    - In the `Extension Search Paths`, enter the absolute path to `robot_lab/exts`
+    - In the `Extension Search Paths`, enter the absolute path to `robot_lab/source`
-    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory (`IsaacLab/source/extensions`)
+    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory directory (`IsaacLab/source`)
     - Click on the **Hamburger Icon** (☰), then click `Refresh`.

 2. **Search and enable your extension**: